-Bribery and corruption risks: Sulzer has had a group-wide antibribery and anticorruption program in place since 2010.
-This program includes a Web-based process that addresses the due diligence of intermediaries, a corporate-wide directive for offering and receiving gifts and hospitalities, and an e-training (in 13 languages) to familiarize Sulzer employees with the requirements of the directive.

-- Antitrust and anticompetition risks: Sulzer has an antitrust guideline and a directive addressing behaviors in trade associations in place. - Export control risks: Employees involved in export activities have to comply with all applicable export and re-export laws and regulations.
+- Bribery and corruption risks: Sulzer has had a group-wide anti-bribery and anti-corruption program in place since 2010.
+This program includes a web-based process that addresses the due diligence of intermediaries, a company-wide directive for offering and receiving gifts and hospitalities, and an e-training module (in thirteen languages) to familiarize Sulzer employees with the requirements of the directive. - Antitrust and anticompetition risks: Sulzer has an antitrust directive addressing behaviors in trade associations in place. - Export control risks: Employees involved in export activities have to comply with all applicable export and re-export laws and regulations.
 Sulzer rolled out and implemented its global Trade Control Directive in all legal entities concerned.
-Every exporting legal entity has an ICP (internal control program) in place which includes processes, defines responsibilities on export control matters and other requirements important to comply with export compliance laws and regulations. - Further risks (e.g. stock exchange laws and regulations; human-resource-related issues; intellectual property and know-how; privacy and data protection laws; product liability; environment, quality, safety and health, etc.): Focused rules and processes address these and many other potential risks.
+Every exporting legal entity has an internal control program (ICP) in place that includes processes and defines responsibilities on export control matters and other important requirements to comply with export compliance laws and regulations. - Further risks (e.g. non-compliance with stock exchange laws and regulations; human resourcerelated issues; insufficient protection of intellectual property and know-how; violations of privacy and data protection laws; product liability; risk related to environment, quality, safety and health, etc.): Focused rules and processes address these and many other potential risks.
 Sulzer has processes that ensure compliance with insider laws as well as stock exchange reporting and notification duties.
-Local compliance officers performed 23 face-to-face compliance training sessions at the beginning of 2020.
-Due to the COVID-19 preventive measures, the remaining planned face-to-face sessions have been replaced by 20 remote sessions, conducted by Group Compliance.
+Local compliance officers performed 10 face-to-face compliance training sessions.
+Due to the COVID-19 preventive measures, face-to-face sessions have been replaced by 21 compliance webinars, conducted by Group Compliance and covering 2'610 employees.
+In addition, 34 export control trainings have been provided.